MrBElga/ai-projects/README.md

 ---

+## ⚠️ Important Notes

+1. **Dataset Size**: Some datasets, such as **MNIST**, have been removed from the repository due to their size, as Git does not support very large files.
+However, these datasets are widely available and can be easily downloaded from the internet.
+Instructions on how to obtain them are provided within the respective project folders.

+2. **Academic Integrity**: **Some larger university projects, like academic assignments, have not been included in this repository to prevent plagiarism by other students.** If you are looking for inspiration or help with similar projects, feel free to reach out, and I'll be happy to guide you without compromising academic integrity.

+---

 ## 🎓 About This Repository
 This repository showcases projects I worked on during my time at university.
-Each folder contains code, datasets, and documentation related to a specific problem or dataset, using popular AI tools and libraries like TensorFlow, Scikit-learn, and Pandas.
+Each folder contains code, datasets, or documentation related to a specific AI topic.

 ---